Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 — Mary Martha Corinne “Cokie” Roberts (1943-2019) was a US journalist and author.
 In her decades-long career, she was known for her work as a political reporter and analyst for NPR and ABC News.

-— Roberts’ nickname, Cokie, comes from her brother’s childhood mispronunciation of her given name, Corinne.
-Their mother, Lindy Boggs (born Marie Corinne Morrison Claiborne), was the first Louisianan woman elected to US Congress.
+- Roberts’ nickname, Cokie, comes from her brother’s childhood mispronunciation of her given name, Corinne.
+Their mother, Lindy Boggs, was the first Louisianan woman elected to US Congress.

 HEADMASTER CHARLESTON: Not Oprah, Rosie, or one of the women from The View?

-The View (1997-present) is a US daytime talk show conceived by broadcast journalist Barbara Walters.
-The program is hosted by a diverse panel of women (to date, there have been 22 permanent co-hosts) who discuss current events.
+- The View (1997-present) is a US daytime talk show conceived by broadcast journalist Barbara Walters.
+The program is hosted by a diverse panel of women (to date, there have been 24 permanent co-hosts) who discuss current events.
+Rosie O’Donnell moderated the show from 2006 to 2007, and both she and Winfrey have appeared as guests.

 PARIS: Drive west, make a left at the haystacks, and follow the cows.